 The go-to line about it all: “Fiber is great – if you live on junk food.”

-Keto Chow uses 0.08g (80mg) of sucralose, most commonly known by the brand name Splenda but without the maltodextrin you get in store-bought Splenda.
-Why?
-Otherwise, it’s rather bland.
+Keto Chow uses 0.08g (80mg) of sucralose.
+Many confuse sucralose with the brand name, Splenda, which contains maltodextrin as a bulking agent.
+You won’t find any of that in Keto Chow.
 If you’re concerned, you can read the Wikipedia page regarding sucralose and draw your own conclusions.
 We don’t use any other artificial sweeteners (Acesulfame Potassium, Aspartame, Saccharin).
 We also do not use Maltitol or any other sugar alcohol.

 We don’t use anything but sucralose because there really isn’t a need to do so.
 By limiting the number used, it simplifies things greatly – fewer questions to answer.
 It should be noted that if you do not like sucralose or want to use your own flavoring, we have the “Natural Strawberry” which uses monk fruit as a sweetener, and we have the Keto Chow Base Powder available as an option.
 It contains all of the vitamins, minerals and other ingredients EXCEPT for the protein, the sweetener, and the flavoring.
 You mix it with a protein of your choosing.